What is an SEN Information Report?

 What specialist services and expertise are available at, or accessed by the college?

-We have a varied range of specialist educators in our HUB Department, covering many speech, language, ASD, behavioural and emotional needs.
-There are also a range of services that work within our college.
-These include:
+We have a varied range of specialist educators in our HUB Department, covering many , ASD, behavioural and emotional needs.
+There are also a range of agencies that can work in liaison with our college.
+These may include:

 - The Educational Psychology Service (EPS).